Ageas Life Insurance Review 2025

 We compare plans from the leading life insurance providers

-Low Start is suitable for those who want to pay smaller premiums now.
-It is possible to choose from term assurance and critical illness with term assurance.
-If term assurance is chosen, it will pay out a lump sum of cash in case the person dies or is diagnosed with a terminal illness.
-If critical illness with term assurance is chosen, then it will also pay out if the person is diagnosed with a critical illness.
-It is possible to choose the policy to be either on a single or joint basis.
+Low Start is designed for those seeking lower initial premiums.
+Options include term assurance and critical illness with term assurance.
+Term assurance pays a lump sum if the insured dies or is diagnosed with a terminal illness.
+Critical illness with term assurance also pays out upon diagnosis of a critical illness.
+Policies can be single or joint.